ifabrisarabellapark/sc-solana-helloworld/README.md

 # Build & Deploy a Solana Smart Contract

-In this project we'll build a smart contract and deploy it to the Solana network (either by spinning up a local node or by uploading it to the Solana testnet).
-The project comprises of:
+In this project, we'll build a smart contract and deploy it to the Solana network (either by spinning up a local node or by uploading it to the Solana testnet).
+The project comprises:

 * An on-chain hello world program
 * A smart contract upgrade to sending and unpacking _data instructions_